Deep ruby color; cherry, raspberry, plum, mocha on the nose; cherry, plum, raspberry, rhubarb, dark chocolate, baking spice, minerality on the palate.

 The company is undergoing change.
 Dan and Margaret divorced in 2000.
 Dan was named Winemaker of the Year by the San Francisco Chronicle in 2005.
 GI Partners, a private equity firm, purchased controlling interest in the Duckhorn Wine Company in 2007.
 In 2016, TSG Consumer Partners bought the brand and its wineries for a price in the range of $600 million according to published reports.

 Of the sale, Duckhorn president and CEO noted: “TSG recognizes and values how unique we are in the North American wine industry and is committed to preserving the strong culture that defines us.
 At the same time, we share an exciting vision for our company’s future.
 By combining their consumer expertise and global reach with our luxury wine market proficiency and relentless focus on quality, we can ensure that our next 40 years will be as exceptional as our first four decades.”

-Duckhorn Vineyards Merlot, Napa Valley 2017 is rich, plush, polished, complex expression of mostly merlot.
-This vintage marks the 40th anniversary of harvest at Duckhorn.
-Polished, plush, complex.
-Entry-level bottle—for Duckhorn—this is still a premier wine.
-Pair with grilled or roast beef; filet mignon; grilled or roasted chicken; lamb; roast pork and pork loin; blue cheese, cheddar cheese, gorgonzola. $45-56
+Duckhorn Vineyards Merlot, Napa Valley 2018 is plush, polished, complex expression of mostly merlot.
+This is an entry-level bottle—for Duckhorn.
+It still is a premier wine.
+If you enjoy your merlot mellow with some complexity and depth—plus food-friendly acidity—duck in to you wine store and see if this truly is all it is quacked up to be (I’m sorry, couldn’t help myself).
+Pair with grilled or roast beef; filet mignon; grilled or roasted chicken; lamb; roast pork and pork loin; blue cheese, cheddar cheese, gorgonzola. $40-56